 Hannah Calder (Markes International) and Pascual Pérez Ballesta (European Commission, Joint Research Centre)

-Here we will introduce the next generation in radial diffusive sampler – the POD Sampler.
+In this presentation we introduce the next generation in radial diffusive sampler – the POD Sampler.
 As part of this webinar you will find out how the POD samplers enhanced design can benefit your analytical workflow and field monitoring campaigns from its creator Pascual Pérez Ballesta.

 Passive Sampling and Its Pivotal Role in ʹGreenerʹ Sampling of VOCs